 We often get asked if it’s ok to list your Google Business Profile (GBP) hours as 24/7 if you aren’t physically open 24 hours/day.
 While we always recommend following the GBP guidelines and watching what Google does, we think it’s important to be aware of what’s going on in the real world and what the pros and cons are of engaging in any tactic you are considering.

 Note: This article is about brick and mortar businesses.
-If you run a home-based business with no publicly listed address, you can list business hours as 24 hours if you answer the phone and provide service 24 hours/day.
+If you run a home-based business with no publicly listed address, you can change the hours on Google My Business (Now Google Business Profile) hours as 24 hours if you answer the phone and provide service 24 hours/day.

 Something we see happening in several verticals, but mainly with law firms, is the use of 24 hours as the Google Business Profile hours.
+You might be asking “does Google maps call businesses to verify hours?”
 As of this last year, Google has started to ramp up the number of automated phone calls they make to businesses asking them to confirm their business hours.
 I have yet to hear a case where Google penalized a business for incorrectly listing their hours as 24 hours if they aren’t physically available 24/7 at the office.
 However, I have heard of a case where incorrect hours can prevent a bulk upload verification as well as preventing a business from being reinstated after a suspension unrelated to the hours.

 We get a lot of questions at the Local Search Forum related to GBP hours.
 For example, on this thread, Jason asks: